eddiedunnteaching/cit225/SystemAdministration.md

 Notice that you are able to run the module against your partners machine even without being root.

+## Homelab

+Something that I highly recommend for any of you who want to learn about any of this stuff is to simple play with it.
+A homelab can be really just your laptop with some kind of virtualization software to start.
+Most any Windows computer you find these days will support virtualization.
+You may have to turn on a setting in your hardware.

 ## Virtualization

 What do we mean when we talk about virtualization?
 Specifically this is the idea of taking a physical computer and splitting it up into multiple smaller computers.